Gassepouille/Detect_mail/README.md

 <h1>detect_mail.js</h1>

-detect_mailis a Jquery plugin for mail detection among your website.
+detect_mail is a Jquery plugin for mail detection among your website.
 This plugin relies on the Jquery librairy that you have to load  before using detect_mail.js

 It will be supported by any browser.